zamarise/startnow-react100-vstda/README.md

 > A ToDo app using React that allows users to enter their todo items and prioritize them based on their importance.

 This was my twelfth project at Origin Code Academy.
 This Very Simple ToDo App (VSTDA) was made using React.
-React is a JavaScript library for building user interfaces.

 ![](vstda-react.png)